jaspriyaaa/Daily-Report/README.md

 | `<`      | Redirect input (read from file)      | `wc -l < file.txt`               | Counts lines in file.txt as input      |

+## Pipes

+**What is a Pipe in Linux?**

+A pipe (|) is used to connect two commands so that the output of the first becomes the input of the second.

+Syntax:-
+command1 | command2
+- command1: runs first and sends its output

+- |: pipe operator

+- command2: takes input from command1

+## Shell Examples

+**To display Name, Age, City of a user**